danilocoimbra/MigToolExtractor/README.md

 # SimpleZIPxTractor
-A simple ZIP Extractor with a Progress Bar
+A simple ZIP Extractor with a Progress Bar using SharpZipLib.